What to Do When a Parent Doesnโ€™t Collaborate on an IEP

 • Share documentation with administrators or the IEP Team when seeking support.

 While parental collaboration is crucial in the IEP process, it is not always easy to achieve.
 By implementing strategies that build trust, provide clear information, and engage parents as partners, special education teachers can navigate challenges when faced with uninvolved parents.
-Remember that every situation is unique, so adapt these strategies to fit your students’ and their families’ specific needs and circumstances.

 WordPress Cookie Plugin by Real Cookie Banner